Ameer-eng/college-scorecard-analysis/readme.md

 ```
 docker run --rm -p 8787:8787 -v .:/home/rstudio -it my-rockerverse-image
 ```
-To generate the report, use the terminal (accessible within the RStudio IDE) to run
+Visit http://localhost:8787 in your browser and use the password given to you when starting the docker container to access the RStudio development environment.
+To generate the report, use the terminal, accessible within the RStudio IDE, to run
 ```
 make clean
 ```
 ```
 make report.html
 ```
 The report is now generated in the report.html file.
-You can also visit http://localhost:8787 in your browser and use the password given to you when starting the docker container to access the RStudio development environment.